Blog

 Understanding Your Inner “Code”

 What has been “coded” into your “hard drive” since childhood and early youth?
 It shows up in small, almost automatic ways.
-One anecdotal example; I grew [...]
+One anecdotal example; I grew up [...]

 Negative feedback loops.